GPUOpen-Tools/radeon_gpu_analyzer/documentation/source/quickstart.rst

 * The Columns drop-down menu at the top can be used to customize the presented columns
 * If more than one GPU was targeted, use the drop-down on the top left corner to switch devices
 * The resource usage line shows the GPU resources that are consumed by the presented code

+The disassembly view also shows the VGPR pressure throughout the shader's instructions.
+The "VGPR Pressure" column's header shows the total number of VGPRs used by the shader and the total number of VGPRs allocated for the shader.
+The cells of this column visualize the VGPR allocation and the utilization at each instruction.
+Since VGPRs are allocated in blocks, reducing just a few VGPRs can save an entire block from being allocated.
+Hovering over any of the VGPR Pressure cells would show a hint that takes into account the VGPR allocation block size for the specific shader and calculates how many VGPRs need to be freed in order to save a single VGPR block at that point of the program.
+Note that the VGPR allocation block size is dependent on the target GPU as well as on certain characteristics of the shader, such as the wave size it was compiled for (if applicable).

 In case of a performance hazard due to the usage of a GPU resource, RGA will display a warning icon and highlight the relevant resources: